FCTA clamp down Vehicle papers Forgery hub in Mabushi

 He lamented that apart from losses of revenue, due to the illegal activities of the place, the safety of motorists and other residents have been threatened.

-He warned bothering motorists and people who patronise quacks fir vehicle registration to desist from it, and resort to the seamless registration platform, backed with technology which government has provided.
+He warned motorists and people who patronise quacks for vehicle registration to desist from it, and resort to the seamless registration platform, backed with technology which government has provided.

-Bello said, ” we have observed over a long period of time, this particular building harbours illegitimate activities such as pirates, pirate some of our documents and then perpetuate criminal activities.
+Bello said, ” we have observed over a long period of time, this particular building harbours illegitimate activities such as forging of some of our documents and they also perpetrate criminal activities.

-” we have been making efforts over a period of time to see how we can bust their activities, but today faith caught off with them and the building or structure here are brought down, and they were able to uncovered so many of our documents that have been pirated by the criminals.
+” we have been making efforts over a period of time to see how we can bust their activities, but today fate caught up with them and the building or structure here was brought down, and they were able to uncover so many of our documents that have been forged by the criminals.

 Owobi stated that he was not aware that criminal elements have invaded the place, noting that no security agency has ever given him such reports.